Subscribe to topics

 getDeviceId(context), topics)

-then you can send push notification only to some topics of making an app send push notifications to a specific topic.
-While it's not necessary to subscribe to topics at every startup, it can be useful to resubscribe anytime your InstanceID
+From the `MBurger Push dashboard` then you can send push notification only to some topics of making an app send push notifications to a specific topic.
+While it's not necessary to subscribe to topics at every startup, it can be useful to resubscribe anytime your `InstanceID` changes in order to maintain data coherence.

-will be triggered and you will find all the data you inserted on the "data" field of the RemoteMessage object.@Override
+When you receive a push notification then your `FirebaseMessagingService` will be triggered and you will find all the data you inserted on the "**data**" field of the **RemoteMessage** object.

 public void onMessageReceived(RemoteMessage remoteMessage) {